First of all…

 The last one is unpredictable, but results in killer traffic.

-It features presentations that are currently hot on either Facebook, Twitter, or LinkedIn, or all three.
+It features presentations that are currently hot on either Facebook, Twitter, LinkedIn, Google+ or all four.

 I do not know the exact number of shares required to be featured in this section.

-From my experience, if I get a lot of shares on any one of these platforms (I find Twitter the easiest), the other two will catch up.
+From my experience, if I get a lot of shares on any one of these platforms (I find Google+ to be the easiest one for me, since I’ve established a good presence there), the other three will catch up.

 So share away!